simonreise/remote-sensing-processor/docs/intro.md

 With `calculate_index` you can calculate normalized difference indexes like NDVI.

-With `generate_tiles` you can cut rasters into tiles that can be used e.g. for convolutional neural network (CNN) training and with `generate_map` you can create map from predictions of pre-trained CNN.
+With `segmentation.generate_tiles` you can cut rasters into tiles that can be used e.g. for convolutional neural network (CNN) training and with `segmentation.generate_map` you can create map from predictions of pre-trained CNN.

 ### Are you planning to add preprocessing of other imagery types (Sentinel-1, MODIS, GEOS etc.)?